Amateur Long Drive™ Qualifying and World Championship Rules & Guidelines

 Players called to the on-deck area should report immediately to that designated area.

 ALD cannot guarantee weather conditions or constant playing conditions as the result of weather.
 Every effort will be made to complete all competitions while ensuring the safety of competitors.
 If conditions become unplayable, ALD reserves the right to shorten or alter the format in effort to complete an official competition.
 ALD will not issue refunds to any player if severe weather conditions shorten or alter the competition format.

 Players and their guests shall conduct themselves in a responsible manner at all times.
 Proper golf etiquette is required during all levels of competitions.
 At no time will disorderly conduct, abusive language, intoxication, possession of firearms, and/or possession of any illegal substance be tolerated.
 Violations of this section shall be cause for immediate expulsion form ALDC competitions and forfeiture of all monies paid, if any.
 The ALD has the right to refuse service to any player or guest for improper etiquette.

 All competitors must fill out an official entry form (online or at the event) and pay the entry fee at the time of registration.
 All players shall be required to read and sign the ALD Wavier / Registration Document prior to competition or practice.
-Registration covers the entry into a singe qualifying event (also called attempt).
+Registration covers the entry into a singe qualifying event / division (also called attempt).
 Players who fail to qualify may attempt additional qualifications (time permitting) by completing and (paying for) an additional entry after their initial (or last) attempt and prior to another qualifying attempt.
 Players may attempt up to qualify as many times as as time permits.
 The ALD official on site will determine if time limits.
 Once qualified, there are no additional entry fees into the World Championship.